-Often after traveling, we arrive home to the lingering scent of fresh bread, a welcoming sign that our maid, I'll call her E, has prepared a meal for us.
+Often after traveling, we arrive home to the lingering scent of fresh bread, a welcoming sign that our maid, Elizabeth, has prepared a meal for us.
 This is usually simple: some lentils (dal) and a vegetable curry along with a nice fat stack of chapatis she's left in the oven.
 There's really nothing like coming home to a hot meal.

 One she got started, the process was finished within 15 minutes and boy did she make it look easy!
 She scooped a little dough out and formed a small ball between her hands, then rolled it out on the counter with a rolling pin, sprinkling flour as needed to keep it from sticking.
 After placing it on the tawa, she'd watch as small bubbles appeared on the top surface, kind of like a pancake, and then flip it over.
 10-15 seconds later, the chapati would puff up and then she'd remove it from the pan to a plate where it was smeared with ghee.
 She repeated this with dizzying speed and accuracy, rolling the chapatis out in perfect circles of consistent thickness, over and over until she had about 20 of them on the plate.